kevtr0n-marist/cmpt-120/README.md

 ## Week 1-2: Introduction to Python

 - Setting up a Python development environment.
-- Understanding Python and it's use cases.
+- Understanding Python and it's role in the industry.
 - Basic syntax, variables, and data types.
 - Writing and executing simple Python programs.

-## Week 3-4: Control Structures & Functions
+## Week 3-4: Control Structures

-- Conditional statements (if, elif, else, try, except).
+- Conditional statements (if, elif, else).
 - Loops (for, while) and iteration.
 - Control flow and logical operators.

+## Week 5-6 Functions

 - Defining functions and their importance.
 - Function parameters, arguments, and return values.
+- Practice with creating and using functions effectively.

-## Week 5: Unit Testing Fundamentals
+## Week 7: Unit Testing Fundamentals

 - Importance of unit testing in software development.
 - Introduction to third-party testing libraries.
 - Writing and running basic test cases.
 - Introduction to test-driven development (TDD).

+## Week 8: Error Handling and Debugging

+- Identifying and handling errors using try-except blocks
+- Debugging techniques and best practices.

+## Week 9-10: Data Structures

+- Lists, sets, tuples, and dictionaries.
+- Operations on data structures.
+- List comprehensions and iteration techniques.

-## Week 6: Modules and Libraries
+## Week 11-12: File Handling and Modules

+- Reading and writing files in Python.
+- Introduction to log files.
 - Modular programming and creating Python modules.
 - Introduction to module and external library imports.
 - Introduction to library management with pip.

-## Week 7: File Handling and Logging

-- Reading and writing files in Python.
-- Introduction to log files.

-## Week 8-9: Data Structures

-- Lists, sets, tuples, and dictionaries.
-- Operations on data structures.
-- List comprehensions and iteration techniques.

-## Week 11-12: Object-Oriented Programming (OOP)
+## Week 13-14: Object-Oriented Programming (OOP)

 - Introduction to OOP concepts.
 - Creating classes and objects using Python.